 Energean is running three Field Development Programmes, offshore Israel, offshore Northern Greece and Offshore Western Greece and plans to invest more than US $1.5 billion up to 2020.

-Energean’s subsidiary, Energean Israel, with the financial backing of its partner Kerogen Capital, has submitted an Field Development Plan (FDP) to the Israeli government to develop the Karish and Tanin fields via a gas FPSO with TechnipFMC as the appointed FEED contractor (see Schematic Development in the picture above).
+Energean’s subsidiary, Energean Israel, with the financial backing of its partner Kerogen Capital, has received from the Israeli Government the approval for the Field Development Plan (FDP) to to develop the Karish and Tanin fields via a gas FPSO with TechnipFMC as the appointed FEED contractor (see Schematic Development in the picture above).

 Predicted capex for the project is in the range of US$1.3-1.5 billion, and the Company aims to reach FID by the end of 2017 and achieve first gas in 2020, at a rate of 3bcm/year.

-Energean Oil & Gas has been executing a US$200 million new investment programme for the Prinos fields in 2015-2018, aiming to develop the 41 million barrels of 2P oil reserves.
-The fully refurbished rig and barge, “Energean Force”, is conducting the latest drilling programme, which consists of more than 15 wells at the Prinos, Epsilon and Prinos North oil fields.
+Energean Oil & Gas has been executing a US$390 million investment programme for the Prinos basin up to 2021, aiming to develop the 37 million barrels of 2P oil reserves.
+The fully refurbished rig and barge, “Energean Force”, is conducting the latest drilling programme, which consists of 22 wells at the Prinos, Epsilon and Prinos North oil fields.
 The company has already successfully completed drilling 6 wells.
 Energean holds an off-take agreement with BP for the entire production from Prinos.

-Energean has also submitted to the Greek Government an FDP for the West Katakolo offshore block.
+Energean has also received from the Greek Government the approval for the FDP to develop the West Katakolo offshore block, located in Western Greece.